shri36386/VSDSquadron-FPGA-Mini/README.md

 - The testwire signal (Pin 17) toggles at a lower frequency, observable on an oscilloscope.

 Implementation in Openlane -
-The Implementation of the code is shown in the below ideo -
+The Implementation of the code is shown in the below video -

    </details>